audacioustux/audacioustux/com-audacioustux/src/pages/about.md

 Different fields of study, school of thoughts, disciplines are hard to precisely generalize and catagorize into a few words.
 They're all inter-connected in a very complex dynamic way.
 But accepting the limitations of language, I'll start with:

 - _**Philosophy**_: I started my journey in this realm with the [Philosophize This](https://www.philosophizethis.org/podcast) Podcasts.
-It helped me to resolve some of my dilemmas, and gave me a new perspective to look at the world.
+It helped me to resolve some of my dilemmas, and gave me new perspectives to look at the world.
 - _**Systems Science**_: It's a very broad field.
 But even having a crumbs of knowledge about it can help understand the world better.
 It's a very powerful tool to analyze complex systems, and it's a very useful skill to have for software engineer like me.
 - _**Psychology**_: I'm not a psychologist, but I think it's a very important field of study.
 It helps us understand ourselves, and others better.
 It helps us to be more empathetic, and to be a better person.
 - _**Physics**_: This kinda relates to my interest in Systems Science, as software systems are just simulation of the real world, and the laws of physics are as fundamental as it gets in case of e.g., distributed systems.